 - 1. Annexation of Certain Land Uses.
 A Concept Plan shall be prepared by the applicant when land with one of the following General Plan land use designations is proposed to be annexed: - a.
 Residential, Low Density - b.
 Residential, Medium Low Density - c.
 Residential, Medium Density - 2.
 Exceptions.
 Applications with the following circumstances shall not be required to prepare a Concept Plan: - a.
 With the exception of the proposed project, there is no more undeveloped land within the Concept Plan Area with a residential land use designation. - b.
-The site is already part of an adopted Concept Plan. - c.
-The site is already part of a Specific Plan which was adopted after December 18, 2014. - C. Review Authority.
+The site is already part of an adopted Concept Plan. - The site is already part of a Specific Plan which was adopted after December 18, 2014.

+- C. Review Authority.
 The City Council shall approve, conditionally approve, or deny Concept Plans based on consideration of the requirements of this section. - D. Concept Plan Area.
 The Concept Plan Area shall consist of the entire contiguous area surrounding the project which is bounded by existing or planned Major Streets.
-This will typically be a quarter section, or about 160 acres, but the actual size may vary. - E. Concept Plan Contents.
+This will typically be a quarter section, or about 160 acres, but the actual size may vary.

+E. Concept Plan Contents.

 - 1. Land Use Map.
 The Concept Plan shall feature a land use map which assigns new planned land uses to the Concept Plan Area according to the Complete Neighborhood policies of the General Plan.
 The land use map shall be designed as follows: - a.
 Residential Capacity.
 The residential capacity of the Concept Plan Area shall not be reduced, but may be increased. - b.
 Ratio of Land Use Designations.
-The percentage of land within the Concept Plan Land Use Map that is assigned various land use designations shall fit within the parameters of one of the profiles in the table below, unless unique site conditions warrant an alternative profile, to be determined at the discretion of the Review Authority:
+The percentage of land within the Concept Plan

+Land Use Map that is assigned various land use designations shall fit within the parameters of one of the profiles in the table below, unless unique site conditions warrant an alternative profile, to be determined at the discretion of the Review Authority:

-- ntional ofile d-Use ofile Planned Land Use Designations Min.
+Conventional Profile MixedUse Profile Planned Land Use Designations Min.
 Max.
 Min.
 Max.
-Commercial (Main Street, Community, or General) 10% 15% 0% 0% Mixed-Use (Neighborhood or Corridor) 0% 0% 15% 40% Office 5% 15% 0% 0% Multi-Family (Medium High Density, Urban Neighborhood, and High Density Residential) 15% 20% 5% 20% Single-Family (Low Density, Medium Low Density, or Medium Density Residential) 50% 70% 40% 80% Public Facility and Open Space Percentage shall not decrease from what is shown on the General Plan Land Use Map.
+Commercial (Main Street, Community, or General) 10% 15% 0% 0% Mixed-Use (Neighborhood or Corridor) 0% 0% 15% 40% Office 5% 15% 0% 0% Multi-Family (Medium High Density, Urban Neighborhood, and High Density Residential) 15% 20% 5% 20% Single-Family (Low Density, Medium Low Density, or Medium Density Residential) 50% 70% 40% 80% Public Facility and Open Space ge shall shown on se Map.